SAUCM™ Fellowship Program · Inaugural 2026 Cohort

 Clear Benchmarks.
 Transparent Progress.

 Every fellow knows exactly where they stand at every stage.
-Milestones align to ACGME standards — no ambiguity about what graduation competency requires.
+Milestones are informed by competency-based educational principles commonly used in graduate medical educationto Medical Education Standard standards — no ambiguity about what graduation competency requires.

 Competency Domain Early · Months 1–4 Mid · Months 5–8 Graduation · Months 9–12